GenomicsAotearoa/long-read-assembly/docs/pages/day1_read_inputs.md

 ### StrandSeq
 StrandSeq is a technique that creates sparse Illumina datasets that are both cell- and strand-specific.
 Cell specificity is achieved by putting one cell per well into 384 well plates (often multiple).
 Strand specificity is achieved through selective fragmentation of nascent strands.
 (During DNA replication, BrdU is incorporated exclusively into nascent DNA strands.
 In the library preparation the BrdU strand is fragmented and only the other strand amplifies.)
 This strand specificity gives another way to identify haplotype-specific kmers and use them during assembly phasing.

-If you are interested in these phasing approaches, you can read more about them in the following articles:
+!!! quote-right "If you are interested in these phasing approaches, you can read more about them in the following articles:"

-> Lorig-Roach, Ryan, et al. "Phased nanopore assembly with Shasta and modular graph phasing with GFAse." bioRxiv (2023): 2023-02.
+    - Lorig-Roach, Ryan, et al. "Phased nanopore assembly with Shasta and modular graph phasing with GFAse." bioRxiv (2023): 2023-02.

-> Porubsky, David, et al. "Fully phased human genome assembly without parental data using single-cell strand sequencing and long reads."
+    - Porubsky, David, et al. "Fully phased human genome assembly without parental data using single-cell strand sequencing and long reads."
 Nature biotechnology 39.3 (2021): 302-308.